appliedblockchain/k0/README.md

 done
 ```

-Then, spin up the Docker containers and start the tests (the server takes a while to start up, the tests should start immediately afterwards):
+Then, spin up the Docker containers and run the tests (the server takes a while to start up, the tests should start immediately afterwards):

 ```
 docker-compose up